 Foods that help increase collagen in your body include beef, chicken, fish, bone broth and egg whites.
-If you’ve been thinking of taking a collagen supplement, we recommend hydrolysed marine collagen.
+If you’ve been thinking of taking a collagen supplement, we recommend hydrolysed collagen peptides.

-Vitamin C helps the two enzymes prolyl hydroxylase and lysyl hydroxylase stabilize and strengthen the collagen molecules in our body.
+Vitamin C helps the two enzymes prolyl hydroxylase and lysyl hydroxylase stabilise and strengthen the collagen molecules in our body.

-The combination of collagen with vitamin C has various health benefits, some of which we’ve listed below:
+The combination of collagen and vitamin C has various health benefits, some of which we’ve listed below:

 As mentioned above, some studies have shown that vitamin C enhances collagen synthesis, which may have an anti-ageing effect.

 An in vitro study compared fibroblasts, cells found in connective tissue, from newborn babies to those from elderly participants between the ages of 80 and 95.
 Fibroblasts secrete collagen proteins, and these help maintain the structural framework for body tissues.